2/13/2025

 Chairman, President, and Chief Executive Officer

 Thank you, William.
 I will now conclude this morning with a few remarks on our industry and neighbors in particular.
 As you know, our industry is characterized by short-term, often sharp fluctuations in demand and economics.
 These occur against the backdrop of sustained, longer-term transformation and innovation.
 At Neighbors, our objective is to manage near-term volatility while we develop and deploy enabling technology.
 In this environment, we are positioning Neighbors for the future.
 With our joint venture in Saudi Arabia, we have a unique, large-scale opportunity in one of the industry's most important markets.
-Sanit is currently in its investment phase and already generating long-term value.
+Sannit is currently in its investment phase and already generating long-term value.
 We are working toward completing the merger with Parker.
 Parker's drilling rig business dovetails neatly with our existing footprint, offering meaningful synergy potential.
 This addition widens our casing-running business and expands our drilling solutions portfolio.
-It also adds a high-performance, tubular rental business as the growth of well-bore laterals increases demand for drill pipe.
-Parker should be immediately accretive to our free cash flow to generate significant synergies.
-Thinking about Neighbors, we have a very good lower 48 business.
+It also adds a high-performance tubular rental business as the growth in wellbore laterals increases demand for drill pipe.
+Barker should be immediately accretive to our free cash flow and have the potential to generate significant synergies.
+Thinking about neighbors, we have a very good lower 48 business.
 On its own, it generates significant free cash flow.
 At the same time, we are investing in growth in Saudi Arabia, which has its own dynamics.
 We are deploying new assets there on top of the very large existing operation that generates considerable cash flow.
-Neighbors can sell their free cash flow today masks the strength of our company away from Sanit.
-In 2025, without the EBITDA from new bills scheduled to deploy or the capex for rigs under construction, we estimate our free cash flow would be more than $320 million higher.
+Neighbors can sell their free cash flow today masks the strength of our company away from standard.
+In 2025, without the EBITDA from new bills scheduled to deploy or the CapEx for rigs under construction, we estimate our free cash flow would be more than $320 million higher.
 That's the real power of the existing business.
-This also shows that our Saudi Arabia operation without additional new investment is already generating substantial cash flow in excess of $200 million.
+This also shows that our Saudi Arabia operation, without additional new investment, is already generating substantial cash flow in excess of $200 million.
 And keep in mind, this number is expanding at about $50 million per year.
 Given the clear profitability and the inherent cash generation potential of the Saudi operation, we are reinvesting all of Saudi's cash flow to continue to build for the future.
 This investment supports the long-term contracted growth plan that our partner, the largest operator in the world, is committed to deliver.
 So, wrapped inside our company, we have a singular growth story which already has great value.
-Sanit also has a clear path for continued growth.
+Standard also has a clear path for continued growth.
 Notwithstanding short-term pressure on our consolidated free cash flow, we believe this investment for growth creates significant long-term value for our shareholders.
-To summarize, we are positioning neighbors not only to capitalize on the future but also to drive it.
+To summarize, we are positioning neighbors not only to capitalize on the future, but also to drive it.
 I look forward to reporting our progress.
 Thank you for your time and attention.
-With that, we will take your question.
+With that, we will take your questions.

 speaker